-The fundamental note / lowest tone of this 34" Deep Wave Wind Gong is around E1-9 or 41 Hertz.
+The fundamental note / lowest tone of this 34" Eclipse Wind Gong is around E1-9 or 41 Hertz.

 A Chinese wind gong is a flat disc of bronze that has been hand hammered until it sings the most beautiful sound.
 A traditional wind gong has been fully lathed to remove all of the black finish that was created by the forging process in its creation.

 If you play the Chinese wind gong with a very soft and gentle touch, you can create a multitude of smooth sounds.